Tirre/Webserver/README.md

 	- Lynx (Linux only)<br>

 The file HTTPLog in Titron_Webserver can be looked at to see the syntax of the logging events.
+Also the pid-locking isn't working properly with the chroot implementation.
+Consider commenting the call to check_if_running().